Majority of trains set to grind to a halt in three days of strike action - see which services are affected

-RMT November strike action: See how Northern and Grand Central services for Sunderland and Hartlepool are affected
+How Northern and Grand Central services for Sunderland and Hartlepool are affected by the latest rail strikes

 Rail services are due to be severely affected by three more days of strike action as a union dispute continues.

-No Northern trains are due to operate in the North East on Saturday, November 5, Monday, November 7, and Wednesday, November 9, in the latest industrial action by the RMT union.
+No Northern trains are due to operate in the North East on Saturday, November 5, Monday, November 7, and Wednesday, November 9, during the latest industrial action by the RMT union.

-The train company has issued a ‘do not travel’ warning for these days.

-All Grand Central services, including those on the popular London King’s Cross to Hartlepool and Sunderland, have been cancelled on the Saturday, with a reduced timetable expected on the other days.
+All Grand Central services, including those on the popular London King’s Cross to Hartlepool and Sunderland route, have been cancelled on Saturday, with a reduced timetable expected on the other days.

 Most Popular

-Due to the impact the strikes will have on operations, Northern is also advising customers to check before they travel on Sunday, November 6, Tuesday, November 8, and Thursday, November 10, when services will not start until much later in the morning.
+Due to the impact, Northern is also advising customers to check before they travel on Sunday, November 6, Tuesday, November 8, and Thursday, November 10, when services will not start until much later in the morning.

-There will be no rail replacement buses on strike days for Northern services in the North East and some stations may be closed or have reduced hours.
+There will be no rail replacement buses on strike days for Northern services in the North East.

-A previously announced strike day for Thursday, November 3, has been cancelled by the RMT and so Northern and Grand Central trains will operate as usual.

-Some Grand Central services will also see disruption this weekend.
-Friday’s 17.30 Sunderland to King’s Cross journey has been cancelled.

 For more information about strike disruption, go to northernrailway.co.uk/strikes, grandcentral.com and the National Rail Enquiries website.